parcel-bundler/website/src/languages/elm.md

 1. **Path base:** The paths given in the `with` param values are relative to the directory of the first file in the `import` statement (in this case `Main.elm`), NOT relative to the JS file that contains the `import` statement.
 2. **Unintentional Duplication:** If you import an import line with `with` params in multiple JS files but the query string is not exactly the same, parcel will treat it as a different asset and duplicate the content.

-To avoid those pitfalls, it's recommended to use [this extra resolver package](https://www.npmjs.com/package/parcel-resolver-elm-bundle), when making heavy use of with params (i.e. importing the bundles in more than 1 JS file, using the `with` more than 2 times)
+To avoid those pitfalls when making heavy use of `with` params (i.e. importing some combination in more than one place), it's recommended to use something like [this third-party resolver package](https://www.npmjs.com/package/parcel-resolver-elm-bundle) which allows specifying some shorthands for commonly used Elm file combinations.

 ## Time-travelling debugger